Neurs1/horyzon/README.md

 # Horyzon
 A dead Discord Python Bot.
 Code is messy, unmaintainable, post it up here j4f :)
+This bot were hosted in replit so you'll see some of the bot's component have replit database.
 # License
 There is no license, you can make a copy and... try to maintain it.
 Good luck! :)
 # Features